CodeIntelligenceTesting/jazzer/README.md

 ## Installation

 The preferred way to install Jazzer is to compile it from source using [Bazel](https://bazel.build), but binary distributions for x64 Linux are also available.
+Note that these binaries might be outdated as Jazzer follows the "Live at Head" philosophy.

+Support for Jazzer has recently been added to [rules_fuzzing](https://github.com/bazelbuild/rules_fuzzing), the official Bazel rules for fuzzing.
+See their README for instructions on how to use Jazzer in a Java Bazel project.

 ### Using Bazel